180Protocol/180protocol/README.md

 ### How to run 180Protocol

-The protocol poc comprises the 180Dashboard and pocCordApp modules.
-The 180 Dashboard is the React based front end and the protocolAggregator is the sample backend.
+The protocol comprises the 180Dashboard and protocolAggregator modules.
+The 180Dashboard is the React based front end and the protocolAggregator is the sample backend.

 To build protocolAggregator: